rajasoun/gophers/docs/study-guide/DefinitionOfDone.md

 1. Divide the Issue into smaller Cards (Repeat 1 to 4)
 1. Learn Pair Programming - Basics
 1. Do Pair Programming
+1. Ensure 100% Unit Test Coverage.
+Mock or Use Dependency Injection in Unit Test
 1. Do Check In to Git
 1. Conduct Review
 1. Move to Done